thorlindberg/thesis/dissertation/8-1-3 results-syntax-references.md

             "category": "birthday"
         },
         "boolean": {
-            "gifted": 1
+            "gifted": true
         }
     }
 }
 ```

 These can be considered safe structures, but also increasingly prone to syntax errors.
 All parties involved would have to agree to use identical structures for data points, to ensure compatibility with validation processes.
 The former structure with individual typing contains 301 characters of which the information represents 19 characters or 6.3% of the data.
-The altter structure with collections of properties through inverted typing contains 224 characters of which the information represents 19 characters or 8.48% of the data.
+The latter structure with collections of properties through inverted typing contains 224 characters of which the information represents 19 characters or 8.48% of the data.
 It is evident that efficient explicit typing is possible with JSON, but that it necessitates a relational and generic approach for scalability and to guard against syntax errors.
 In addition, properties of types such as String can vary greatly in content, but typically match an enumerated list of values.
 As such, it would be apt to enumerate values in a type declaration.

 <br>